a unique connection to nature

 In the spring of 2021, Marissa and Margaret founded Sunset Wildlife Connections.
 Marissa now works as a wildlife specialist and helps with animal care, our Wildlife Connections, and the future vision of the foundation.

-Tommy is from San Antonio, Texas and has been an avid animal lover all his life.
+Tommy is Margaret's husband and is originally from San Antonio, Texas.
 He moved to Pensacola, Florida in 2018 and opened an appliance repair business.
-In 2019, Tommy volunteered for two weeks in Kenya where he helped gather informational research with African elephants, lions, cheetah, leopards, and other African wildlife.
-Now Tommy runs his appliance business full time, as well as works part-time at Sunset Wildlife Connections.
+In 2019, Tommy volunteered for two weeks in Kenya where he helped gather informational research with African elephants, lions, cheetahs, leopards, and other African wildlife.
+Now Tommy runs his appliance business full-time, as well as works part-time at Sunset Wildlife Connections.
+Both he and Margaret live at the SWC facility with all of the animals.
 Tommy helps with the daily care of the ambassador animals and occasionally helps with our Connection Encounters.

 Sunset Wildlife Connection